Friday Fact: Missing Environment Variables Can Break Your Logic App Standard Workflows

 After retrieving the connection string from the storage account, we complete the connection setup.

-Now, In Visual Studio Code, within your project, similar to Logic App Consumption, you will have a local.settings.json file.
+Now, in Visual Studio Code, within your project, similar to Logic App Consumption, you will have a local.settings.json file.
 If you open this file, you’ll see your connection string is stored there.

 Additionally, if you check the connections.json file, you’ll find that this value is referenced as an app setting.